Animal Guides and the Communications Barrier

 6. How do you feel upon seeing the animal?
 Sometimes the instinctive feelings it raises within us are as much a part of the lesson as what we can see, hear and touch.
 For example; if we have an animal guide that nearly always brings us joy, and then one day we feel strong fear around it, what is different to evoke that fear?

-For those people that have animal guides that don't 'talk' to them (and even for people who do), take the time to research one of your guides on the internet and in books, and even at the zoo or a wildlife centre if you can get such an opportunity.
+For those people that have animal teachers that don’t ‘talk’ to them (and even for people who do), take the time to research one of your guides on the internet and in books, and even at the zoo or a wildlife centre if you can get such an opportunity.
 Learn about its bodily behaviours, its vocalisations and its interactions with its natural and unnatural ecosystems.
-Write down the information you gather in your Book of Shadows, on the computer, in a diary or a journal, or on a piece of paper about your animal.
-See if you can use any of its behaviours successfully in your own life.
-Does it help for example, to try and be more physically aggressive in your stance when you want something?
+Write down the information you gather on the computer, in a diary or a journal, or on a piece of paper about your animal.
+If you want, you can even see if you can use or adapt any of its behaviours successfully in your own life.
+Does it help for example, to try and be more physically assertive and strong in your stance when you want something?
 Does it help to sometimes communicate deliberately with your body, as much as with your voice?
 Look at how your animal guide communicates and see if you can learn something from its less obvious methods of communication.